murara/redmine-mail-integration/README.md

 * Prevent some signature images to be attached to issue

 ### Version
+1.3.1 - Fixed attachments with explicit filename in multipart/alternative cases.

 1.3.0 - Added support application/ms-tnef
       - Feature to clean images with link, usually it's a signature images.
       - Fixed printscreen attachments without name